EvidentlyCube/bezier-paths/README.md

 # Bezier Paths

-A library for easily generating and traversing bezier paths.
+A library to easily generate and traverse bezier paths.
 And different parts of the path can have different speeds!

 # Interactive demo